Gluing foam with foam bonding adhesives

 Find the best foam adhesive system for your project

 The combination of foam bonding adhesive, application method and efficient processing are the key to successful foam converting.
-Our specialists are happy to assist you in choosing the adhesive and application method as well as implementing foam bonding to your production process.
+Our specialists are happy to assist you determining what adhesive to use for foam in your project.
+You can also get help in choosing the application method as well as implementing foam bonding to your production process.
 All you need to do is contact us for more information.